brettchalupa/brettchalupa.github.io/_posts/notes/2014-09-30-a-year-without-media-purchases.markdown

 I am not trying to not support folks who create things; I want to enjoy what I already have.
 I feel that the consumerist lifestyle I live is harmful, and I want to understand more about it.

+## Updates

+- On November 1st, 2014 I purchased the Humble Bundle 13.
+I felt like it was too good of a deal to pass up.
+I had other games to play, and it was a prime example of what I am trying not to do.